-We know that Chronic Pain can be linked to stress, anxiety, depression and other health issues, although cause and effect may be mutual.
-We also know that Chronic Pain can have a sub concious psychological aspect to it – due to the Nervous System becoming over sensitive and incorrectly interpreting pain signals from the body.
+We know that Chronic Pain can be linked to other health issues including stress, anxiety, and depression, although cause and effect may be mutual.
+We also know that Chronic Pain can have a subconscious psychological aspect to it – due to the Nervous System becoming over sensitive and incorrectly interpreting pain signals from the body.

 How Yoga Therapy can Help

 Yoga Therapy can help with chronic pain in various ways, in particular: